Sovereignty, Identity, Trust & Mathematical Security At The Edge:

 Decentralized, Signatureless Storage Architecture

-Technical specification for DSM storage nodes: "dumb" by design, signatureless persistence, staking mechanics, replication strategies, and reward distribution for reliable decentralized storage.
+Technical specification for DSM storage nodes: "dumb" by design, signatureless persistence, replication strategies, and DJTE-based earnings.
+Storage operators earn ERA tokens through join-triggered deterministic emissions.

 View Storage Spec